JIVE-TALK.COM

 All of this would make Playboy a very good shopping guide for conveniences, clothes, music and beverages, but…. it would remain in what would be mainstream, in things jazz, even if it seemed very modern at the time.

-Besides from the focus on the association of jazz with Playboy magazine, there is much more information in Patty Farmer’s book
+Besides the focus on the association of jazz with Playboy magazine, there is much more information in Patty Farmer’s book

-Yet the magazine enormously helped spread jazz music as a cultural good and both the magazine, the festival and the clubs promoted the careers of many, many jazz artists.
+Yet the magazine enormously helped spread jazz music as a cultural good and both the magazine, the festival and the clubs promoted the careers of many jazz artists.

 Review by Dr. A. Ebert © 2016